mcmullm2-dcu/mcmullm2-dcu.github.io/_drafts/year-on-year-queries.md

 ---
 layout: post
-title: SQL Year-on-year queries
+title: Year-on-year queries
-tags: [sql]
+tags: [sql,d3,data visualisation]
 includes: [d3]
 localscripts: [yearonyear]
 ---
+A common requirement for most organisations is to pick some metric (say, sales totals) and view them over time.
+This is a great way to spot trends, but year-on-year figures go a little further by allowing you to compare one year's figures with the same period from the previous year.
+In this post, I'll go through one way that I approached it for our company intranet.

+## SQL Queries
-SQL is great for aggregating data, but sometimes we want to compare the results with another time period.
-A common example would be to compare year-on-year monthly sales totals.
-Let's start by looking at a typical SQL query for grouping and summing totals by month.
+SQL is a great tool for aggregating data.
+Let's start by looking at a typical SQL query for grouping and summing sales totals by month.
 This example is presented as a stored procedure for MS SQL Server, but the general idea is similar across most major platforms:

 {% highlight sql %}
 -- For every month this year, get the total sales value